-Policy Agreement Summary Description Number of Signatory Parties (Member States) Key provisions on Ecosystem-based DRR/CCA in the Agreement National-level instruments/mechanisms for implementing the Agreement and scope for promoting Eco-DRR/CCA through these instruments UNFCCC 21st Confer- ence of the Parties - Paris Agreement on Climate Change The Paris Agreement seeks to significantly scale-up climate actions and deal more comprehensively with climate change impacts to safeguard development and eliminate poverty.
+Policy Agreement Summary Description Number of Signatory Parties (Member States) Key provisions on Ecosystem-based DRR/CCA in the Agreement National-level instruments/mechanisms for implementing the Agreement and scope for promoting Eco-DRR/CCA through these instruments UNFCCC 21st Confer- ence of the Parties - Paris on Climate Change Change The Paris Agreement seeks to significantly scale-up climate actions and deal more comprehensively with climate change impacts to safeguard development and eliminate poverty.
 Countries committed to hold the global average temperature to well below 2°C above pre-industrial levels (and to pursue efforts to limit the increase to 1.5°C).
-It specifically aims to "significantly reduce the risks and impacts of climate change and foster climate change and foster climate change and foster adaptation that considers enhancing adaptive capactity, strengthening resilience and reducing vulnerability to climate change. adopted the Paris Agreement, which is legally binding.
+It specifically aims to "significantly reduce the risks and impacts of climate change and foster climate change and foster climate to a global goal for agreed to a global goal for adaptation that considers enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change.
+195 Countries adopted the Paris Agreement, which is legally binding.
 The Paris Agreement recognises protecting the integrity of ecosystems and biodiversity for both climate change mitigation and adaptation actions.
 It specifically lays out principles of adaptation that takes ecosystems into consideration.
-It also calls for integrating adaptation into relevant environmental policies and actions, where appropriate, as well as for building resilience of ecosystems through sustainable management of natural resources.
-It further recognises the importance of reducing the loss and damage associated with climate change impacts, including extreme events and slow onset events, and the role of sustainable development in reducing risk of loss and damage.
-Within the Warsaw International Mechanism for Loss and Damage associated with Climate Change, it calls for early warning systems, preparedness, comprehensive risk assessments and management as well as a range of insurance solutions.
+It also calls for integrating adaptation into relevant environmental policies and actions, where appropriate, as well as for building resilience of eco- systems through sustainable management of natural resources.
+It further recognises the importance of reducing the loss and damage associated with climate change im- pacts, including extreme events and slow onset events, and the role of sustainable development in reducing risk of loss and damage.
+Within the Warsaw Interna- tional Mechanism for Loss and Damage associated with Climate Change, it calls for early warning systems, preparedness, comprehensive risk assessments and management as well as a range of insurance solutions.
 National adaptation planning (NAP) enables all developing and least developed country (LDC) Parties to assess their vulnerabilities, to mainstream climate change risks and to address adaptation.
-In decision 1/CP.20 the COP also invited all Parties to consider communicating their efforts in adaptation planning or consider including an adaptation planning or consider intended nationally determined contributions (INDCs).
-Efforts should focus on ensuring that NAPs and INDCs incorporate the key adaptation principles set out in the Paris Agreement, which include taking into account building ecosystem resilience in adaptation and protecting the integrity of ecosystems.
-Eco-DRR/CCA projects and technical assistance can be supported through: Green Climate Fund Climate Technology Centre and Network (CTCN)
+In decision 1/CP.20 the COP also invited all Parties to consider communicating their efforts in adaptation planning or consider including an adaptation component in their intended nationally determined contributions (INDCs).
+Efforts should focus on ensuring that NAPs and INDCs incorporate the key adaptation prin- ciples set out in the Paris Agreement, which include taking into account building ecosys- tem resilience in adaptation and protecting the integrity of ecosystems.
+Eco-DRR/CCA projects and technical assis- tance can be supported through: .
+Green Climate Fund .
+Climate Fund .
+Climate Technology Centre and Network (CTCN)